Trapped Chapter 1

 The press of his magic weighed on her.
 She met his gaze.
 “Easy.
 I’m not.
-Stop trying to glamour me.
-I’m not human or interested.”
+Stop trying to glamour me.”
 That was the thing with fae.
 They knew how to enchant and use their glamour to get what they wanted.
 If they wanted a lot of attention and to show off their beauty, they unleashed their glamour.
 The opposite was true for hideous fae; they used it to hide what they were or to scare away others.

 His magic shifted and ran through her aura.
 “Witch,” he said with disgust.
 Fae always thought they were better than everyone else.
-Now he knew his glamour wouldn’t work on her.
-Why?
-No one really knew for sure.
+“But my glamour should still work.”

 With a hand flip, she said, “Yes I am, now be go before I turn you into a fly.”
 He was just as annoying as one.
 “I’m waitin’ on someone.”